 The NVH Service will subscribe to the corresponding enabled vehicle signals from vehicle_signal component.

-It will be the responsibility of the Diagnostics component to also look at this DE configuration and set the corresponding DTCs for a missing message timeout condition.
+Missing message DTC(s) should be set for enabled signals which exceed message timeout condition.

 Master VIN list

 This table captures the VIN ID for each CAN signal and it’s corresponding LiveAMP name.